 These simple beginner chapter books are great for kids who need shorter sentences, larger font, lots of pictures, repetition, and explanation of trickier vocabulary.

-If your kids love animals, they might get a kick out of this new Branches series that’s all about a pug name Baron von Bubbles, a.k.a “Bub,” and his human, Bella.
+If your kids love animals, they might get a kick out of this new Branches series.
+It’s all about a pug name Baron von Bubbles, AKA “Bub,” and his human, Bella.

-These stories are told from the dog’s point of view and they are diary-style and super funny.
+These stories are told from the dog’s point of view.
+They’re diary-style and super funny.